 fbpx Skip to content

 Pelvic stability is vital to maintain unilateral lower limb control.
 The gluteus medius is a part of the gluteal complex at the posterior aspect of the hip, responsible for hip abduction and rotation.
 The ‘wall ball push’ strengthens this muscle to ensure optimum stability.
+This can also be completed without the ball as demonstrated as a wall push below.

 Instructions